 Mohler Dance Academy Faculty

-All Mohler Dance Academy classes are taught by adult instructors.
+All classes are taught by professional, adult instructors who are highly trained in their field.
 We have assembled a faculty of highly-educated and caring teachers that are dedicated to providing your dancer with the highest level of training in a nurturing and non-competitive environment.

-Tressa Mohler, Owner and Director, is an accomplished educator in all forms of dance including ballet, pointe, jazz, tap, modern and creative movement for young children.
-With over 30 years of teaching experience, she has the ability to instill the necessary foundation in young children to better equip them for their future in dance, school and life.
-Her ability to teach all levels and ages is undeniable.
+Tressa Mohler, Owner and Director, is an accomplished educator in all forms of dance including ballet, pointe, jazz, tap, modern and creative movement.
+With over 30 years of teaching experience, she is able to instill the necessary foundation in children to better equip them for their future in dance, school and life.
+Her educational expertise spans all ages and ability levels.

 While earning her degrees (BA in Dance and BA in Business Management), she studied under Rory Foster (ABT and author of Ballet Pedagogy: The Art of Teaching), Eileen Cropley (Paul Taylor Company), Harriet Ross, Randy Duncan, Julie Cartier, Joel Hall and more.
 From 1995-1998, she was Dance Department Head at the Valparaiso Conservatory of Performing Arts, developing the dance curriculum and organizing many outreach programs and performances.